-But which recommendations can experts give to an institution in higher education now, if they want to implement a system for the use of E-Portfolios within their studies?
+But which recommendations can experts give to an institution in higher education now, if they want to implement a system for the use of e-portfolios within their studies?

-In order to profit from the advantages of online communication and cooperation, it is recommendable to choose a web-based solution.
-However, the data, which come into consideration for the use in a personal portfolio, can be stored in completely different systems, as figure 2 shows:
+In order to profit from the advantages of online communication and cooperation, experts agree that it is recommendable to choose a web-based solution, (Sweat-Guy, R., & BuzzettoMore, N. A., 2007).
+However, the data, which come into consideration for the use in a personal portfolio, can be stored in completely different systems, as figure 2 shows.